Originally published March 30, 2019 — recently updated September 07, 2021

 - Horse pens must be cleaned of all manure and hay upon departure.

-- Shavings are permitted, but not provided.
+- Shavings are permitted.

 - Campfires allowed in above-ground rings or community fire ring only.